mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.1.0
+Bug fixes in gui rendering.
+Multiple tasks are now allowed to run at the same time.
+Integration with NRF device tree and KConfig.

 ### 1.0.43
 Added compile commands and linking with intellisense